-Louisa is listed in Chambers and Partners (2017) as a leader in the field of extradition.
+Louisa is listed in Chambers and Partners (2017 & 2018) as a band 3 leader in the field of extradition at the London Bar.

 "Her skeletons are just so professional and she is one of those people that when she goes before a judge she commands the respect of all the judges there."

 "Very persuasive and very knowledgeable, she's firm in her approach when necessary."

 Louisa has particular expertise in dealing with highly complex cases involving issues of disclosure, PII and confiscation.
 She was instructed as disclosure counsel by the Crown in relation to a CCRC referral to the Court of Appeal to review historic disclosure failings in a case involving a complex drug conspiracy and corrupt police officers.

 Louisa’s extradition practice has grown from strength to strength, building on her expertise first established during her secondment with the Extradition Unit in 2007 and expanded on, not only through the variety of extradition cases in which she has been instructed, but also through her criminal work which has involved cross-border fraud.

 She appeared as led junior in the leading extradition case on asylum law (Dytlow), as well as a complex Turkish terrorist extradition case, lasting some two years (Dilek) and an ongoing matter concerning Romanian prison conditions (Blaj).

 Louisa has appeared before the Administrative Court in a number of judicial review matters arising out of extradition proceedings before the magistrates’ court.